-Greetings from the School of Education and Behavioral Sciences!
+Greetings from the College of Education and Behavioral Sciences!

-The School of Education and Behavioral Sciences houses a distinguished teacher education program for both Undergraduates and Graduates, as well as Houston Baptist University's well-respected psychology program
+The College of Education and Behavioral Sciences houses a distinguished teacher education program for both Undergraduates and Graduates, as well as Houston Baptist University's well-respected psychology program

 .
-Small classes taught by university professors within a positive climate for learning are the key focus of the school.
+Small classes taught by university professors within a positive climate for learning are the key focus of the college.

 Contact us using the information on the right if you'd like to be a top-notch teacher.